Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Newhouse phenomenon

 \subsection{Cascades of sinks}

-In this section we are going to prove that, for a two dimensional set of parameters, an unfolding contains maps which have a sink of high period.
+In this section we are going to prove that, for a specific open set of parameters, the corresponding maps have a sink of high period.
 Choose $\epsilon_0>0$ and define, for $n$ large enough,